 Oh, Bazooka Joe.
 You all-American rascal, you.
-Sure, you came with a mini comic in each wrapper, but they really weren't all that better than that untrained Marmaduke or the ungrateful children of Family Circus, but I do remember rolling my eyes once or twice at your friends ripping on you, Joe, and for that, you don't get the dishonorable discharge of my number 1 spot, but your ordinary plainness and common distribution into my mix of candy each and every year makes you the sparrow of my candy universe.
+Sure, you came with a mini comic in each wrapper, but they really weren't all that better than that untrained meance of a pooch, Marmaduke or the ungrateful children of Family Circus, but I do remember rolling my eyes once or twice at your friends ripping on you, Joe, and for that, you don't get the dishonorable discharge of my number 1 spot, but your ordinary plainness and common distribution into my mix of candy each and every year makes you the sparrow of my candy universe.

 Although there are kids that like bubblegum, I just wasn't one of them.
 Sure, maybe all the years of being stuffed in the backseat with my carsick sisters who were smacking on gum helped contribute to the horrors I feel when the aroma of classic bubblegum hits my nostrils.
 But really, how much Bazooka Joe can you really consume?
 Too much of a lame thing.
 At least, at the very least, you had real sugar, although I keep seeing sugarless versions of you these days.
-Great classic taste with a chance of tumour growth, great!
+Great classic taste with a chance of tumor growth, great!